mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationTaskArrays.md

                 **kwargs
                 ):

-            schedules an callable-invoke for the future
+            Schedules an callable-invoke for the future
             :param chunk: the chunk to link to
             :param method: the method to call
             :param args: the args to call with